 • Individuals with credit card debt who were exploited by debt settlement companies

 The project helps scores of New York City residents get a fresh financial start through bankruptcy.
-Individuals needing advice and assistance with bankruptcy can call MFY’s Low-Income Bankruptcy Project’s helpline on Wednesdays, between 2:00 pm and 4:00 pm at 212-417-3799.
+Individuals needing advice and assistance with bankruptcy can call MFY’s Low-Income Bankruptcy Project’s intake line on Wednesdays, between 2:00 pm and 4:00 pm at 212-417-3799.